 You can easily go out and buy commercially made gum paste.
 But, homemade gum paste is better than pre-made because it is less expensive and creates a product that is easier to use.
 Pre-made gum paste tends to be a little stiffer and is more likely to crack.

 The amount of gum paste created by most recipes might seem like too much for a non-professional project.
 However, gum paste can be frozen for up to six months as long as it is wrapped properly.
-You simply have to let it thaw in the fridge and then allow the gum paste to come back to room temperature before using it.
+Simply let it thaw in the fridge and then allow the gum paste to come back to room temperature before using it.
 Once it's thawed, it's perfect to make flowers or other cake design elements.
 It is important to allow enough time when creating gum paste.
 Each step is crucial to the finished product, requires a set amount of time, and will impact the designs you create.

 How to Make Your Own Gum Paste